-The topic of each studentship application is developed through close collaboration between the proposed supervisory team - from the partner Higher Education Institution, and Oxford University Museums.
+The topic of each studentship application is developed through close collaboration between the proposed supervisory team - from the partner HEI and OU Museum.
 Projects may focus on collections-based research or on any other aspect of museum practice, including (but not limited to) the history of collections, public programming and engagement, knowledge exchange, education, archival research, and digital curation.

-Applicants are strongly encouraged to discuss their applications with Dan Hicks, and also with their Heads of Department (in both the museum and the HEI), with the Research Office of the partner HEI, with any other members of museum staff involved or affected by the research.
+Potential supervisors are strongly encouraged to discuss their proposals with Professor Dan Hicks, and also with the Heads of Department (in both the HEI and the OU Museum), with the Research Office (in both the HEI and the OU Museum), and with any other members of museum staff involved in or affected by the potential research project.